robweber/xbmclibraryautoupdate/README.md

 ### Music Settings

 Enabled this will turn on scanning for the Music Library.
 This is the same as calling "Update Library" from within the Music menus of Kodi.
 There are a few options you can tweak regarding how often you want the scanner to run.
+Read the section on Timer Options for more information.

 ### Timer Options: